Mopper21/careerpath/README.md

 Firestore Database: Structured to store user profiles, educational programs, and application submissions.

 ## Instructions for Running the Project
-Clone the github repository
+->Clone the github repository
-Install Dependencies
+->Install Dependencies
 *Setup Firebase*
-Start/Deploy the Application
+-->Start/Deploy the Application